firesidefiction/firesidefiction.github.io/_posts/issues/00-ANTE/issue-46/2017-08-22-three-laws.md

 Susan took a sip.
 She had a few new thoughts to pass on to the Ultimate Messenger marketing team.
 They couldn’t use the true details of the case, thanks to extensive mutual nondisclosures and a certain degree of legal liability.
 But one could do wonders with subtext and hypothetical scenarios.

 At last she smiled.
 “Good news,” she said.
 “Iris is working perfectly.”

-#### About the author

-Andrea Phillips is an award-winning game designer and author.
-Currently she co-writes the serials [Bookburners](https://www.serialbox.com/serials/556edb3cada6e270f8e2641d) and [ReMade](https://www.serialbox.com/serials/5755b744ada6e220cd1d9948).
-Her debut novel, [*Revision*](/book/revision), is about a wiki where your edits come true.
-Andrea lived in Angeles City in the Philippines as a child, in the years before and after the 1986 People Power Revolution.
-This was extremely formative to her.
-You can find Andrea on Twitter at [@andrhia](http://twitter.com/andrhia).
-You know, if you like that sort of thing.